-But Geneva only got a major blockchain organization this month.
+But Geneva only got a major blockchain organization in July.
 The Capital Markets and Technology Association (CMTA) was launched in Geneva by a Swiss leader in online banking Swissquote (headquartered in Gland), market software provider Temenos, and the country’s largest law firm Lenz & Staehelin.

 According to the press release, the CMTA will focus on creating open standards and toolkits that can be employed by various types of companies to raise capital by applying new technologies and digitalization.

 The Republic and Canton of Geneva now includes research and innovation in its economic development division.
 But compared to other parts of Switzerland it has been slow to come to terms with what has been called “the Fourth Industrial Revolution”.

 Smile-Expo, a Russian-focused organization, staged its first Blockchain & Bitcoin Conference Switzerland in Geneva on 21 February 2018 and reports more than 300 participants, but it received hardly any publicity, its targets seem more general than institutional investors, and the defective English of its web presentations does not inspire confidence.

 The Geneva Polo Club has stepped in to fill this gap.
 It teamed up with California-based Crypto Finance Conference to offer a €330 one-day introduction to crypto and seven new investment opportunities known as ICOs (Initial Coin Offerings).
 About 100 punters turned up, including many fund managers, indicating how far cryptocurrencies have now become mainstream.
 They got a free display of polo playing for their interest and lots of opportunities to get acquainted with the crypto world and some of its most eager promoters.